The text is from here.

 Design Flow

-Operating Conditions | Check the particles, fluids, operating conditions, etc. in the process of introducing or using filter. |
+Operating Conditions Check the particles, fluids, operating conditions, etc. in the process of introducing or using filter.

-Experiences | If you are already using filters, or if our performance matches the terms of use, we will refer to them. |
+Experiences If you are already using filters, or if there is something that matches the terms of use in our performance, we will refer to them.

-Material | The material is selected in consideration of temperature, corrosion environment, and filter material type.
-SUS304, SUS316, SUS316, and SUS316L are common for metal filters. |
+Material The material is selected in consideration of temperature, corrosion environment, and filter type.
+For metal filters, SUS304, SUS316, and SUS316L are common.

-The filter material type (type of filter material) is determined based on the purpose and usage conditions of filtration.
+Filter Media Type Determine the filter type (type of filter material) based on the purpose and conditions of use of filtration.
 Please refer to the product information for detailed features of various filter materials.
-The following is an example of a comparison of performance by type of filter material.
-Examples of Comparison of filter media Characteristics |
+In addition, an example of comparing performance by type of filter material is summarized below.

-The aperture size / porous diameter of filter media is determined based on the required filter rating (size of particles to be separated).
-To Aperture Size・Open Area Calculation |
+Filter Rating The aperture size / porous diameter of filter media is determined based on the required filter rating (size of particles to be separated).

-Initial Pressure Drop |
+To Initial Pressure Drop

-Calculate pressure resistance of filter and confirm that filter can withstand the operating conditions. ※It may not be possible to calculate depending on filter media type and filter shape. |
+※It may not be possible to calculate depending on filter media type and filter shape.

-Filter Shape | By processing filter materials, it is possible to create filter elements of various shapes (circular, square, cylindrical, pleated, cartridge, etc.).
-We will examine the filter shape and size that matches the application and filter housing. |
+Filter Shape By processing the filter material, it is possible to make filter elements of various shapes (circular, square, cylindrical, pleated, cartridge, etc.).
+We will examine the filter shape and size suitable for application and filter housing.

-Determing Specification | After the above design, we will determine the filter specifications that meet your needs. |
+Determing Specification After the above design, we will determine the filter specifications that meet your needs.

 Comparison of Filter Meia Charactheristics ※1

-Filter Media Type | Aperture Size Distribution Pore Size Distribution |
+Filter Media Type Aperture Size Distribution

-Pressure Resitance | Open Area/Porosity ※3 |
+Pressure Resitance Open Area/Porosity

-Washing |
+Washing

-Sintered Non-Woven Fabric of Metal Fiber(Bekipore®) | △ ※4 |
+Sintered Non-Woven Fabric of Metal Fiber(Bekipore®)

 ※1 The evaluation varies depending on the specifications of each filter type, so please refer to it as a guide only.